Ethanlloyd21/MySQL-Employee-Tracker/README.md

 ## Demo
 ![](image/screen.PNG)

-<a href="https://drive.google.com/file/d/1YR7YOwPlGoaFdIdoFeKc9-ysnnY5sM2P/view"> Click here for a video demo </a>
+Do you want to learn more about this program?
+Please <a href="https://drive.google.com/file/d/1YR7YOwPlGoaFdIdoFeKc9-ysnnY5sM2P/view"> click here for a video demo </a>.